-When it comes to beverages in Croatia, there are two main drinks that stand out – and .
+When it comes to beverages in Croatia, there are two main drinks that stand out – beer and wine.
 Beer has always been a popular choice among Croatians, and it is not uncommon to see locals enjoying a cold pint in a local bar or pub.
 There are several well-known Croatian beer brands, such as Ožujsko and Karlovačko, which have been enjoyed by locals for generations.
 These beers are typically light and refreshing, perfect for quenching your thirst on a hot summer day.

 However, in recent years, there has been a resurgence of interest in wine in Croatia.
 Many talented and passionate winemakers have emerged, focusing on producing high-quality wines that showcase the unique terroir of the Croatian vineyards.
 This renewed focus on quality has brought Croatian wines back into the spotlight, both domestically and internationally.